Islamic eschatology: Who will enter heaven or hell

-Scholars do not all agree on who will end up in Jannah and who in Jahannam, and the criteria for deciding.
-Issues include whether all Muslims, even those who've committed major sins, will end up in Jannah; whether any non-Muslims will be saved or all will go to Jahannam.
+Scholars do not all agree on who will end up in jannah and who in jahannam, and the criteria for deciding.
+Issues include whether all Muslims, even those who've committed major sins, will end up in jannah; whether any non-Muslims will be saved or all will go to jahannam.

 According to the Quran, the basic criterion for salvation in the afterlife is the belief in the oneness of God (ALA), angels, revealed books, messengers, as well as repentance to God, and doing good deeds (amal salih).
 This is qualified by the doctrine that ultimately salvation can only be attained through God's judgement.

+Muslims, jinn, angels, devils

-Muslim scholars mostly agree that ultimately all Muslims will be saved (though many may need to be purified by a spell in hellfire but disagree about the possibility for salvation of non-Muslims.
+Muslim scholars mostly agree that ultimately all Muslims will be saved (though many may need to be purified by a spell in hellfire), but disagree about the possibility for salvation of non-Muslims.

-The idea that jinn as well as humans could find salvation was widely accepted, Like humans, their destiny in the hereafter depends on whether they accept God's guidance.
+The idea that jinn as well as humans could find salvation was widely accepted.
+Like humans, their destiny in the hereafter depends on whether they accept God's guidance.
 The surah Al-Jinn says:

 And among us are those who have submitted ˹to Allah˺ and those who are deviant.
 So ˹as for˺ those who submitted, it is they who have attained Right Guidance.
-And as for the deviant, they will be fuel for Hell.’"
+And as for the deviant, they will be fuel for Hell.'"
 (Q.)

 Angels, who are not subject to desire and do not commit sin, are found in paradise.
 The devils cannot return to paradise, because Islamic scripture states that their father, the fallen angel Iblis, was banished, but never suggests that he or his offspring were forgiven or promised to return.